biocaddie/WG3-MetadataSpecifications/docs/dataset_provenance.rst

 Dataset Provenance
 ###################

-In order to proceed with indexing a data source under Biocaddie DataMed, it is essential to provide information about the actual source of information.
+In order to proceed with indexing a data source under bioCADDIE DataMed, it is essential to provide information about the actual source of information.
 This means unambiguously identifying the repository, the actual material from that resource used as input to the transformation allowing processing by DataMed software agents.

-This falls under the provenance information section of the DAT for DataMed.
+This falls under the provenance information section of the DATS for DataMed.

 * identify the repository
 * document the **url** or **filename** and address of the source information